Club Activities: Hunting for Habitats

 "Hunting for Habitats" gives kids an introduction to mountain ecosystems, including topics such as habitats and adaptation.
 It also highlights science process skills, such as recording and analyzing data and communicating results.
-This pathway was designed as a sequence that weaves together PLUM LANDING media resources, including animations, videos, and games, with outdoor exploration and hands-on activities.
+These activities were designed as a sequence that weaves together PLUM LANDING media resources, including animations, videos, and games, with outdoor exploration and hands-on activities.
 Each day offers approximately one hour of programming.

 Today you'll introduce your kids to PLUM LANDING and to a mountain ecosystem.
 Start out by having kids watch A Peek at the Peak, a short animated video about the different zones of a mountain.
 Then head outdoors for the related hands-on activity, Habitat Sweet Habitat.